fluffy/moq-files/draft-jennings-moq-files.md

 # JSON Meta Object

 The .moq files consist of an array of one or more JSON objects.
-Each JSON object contains information about the MOQT object as well as pointers to the where the original data can be found.
+Each JSON object contains information about the MoQT object as well as pointers to the where the original data can be found.

 The follow fields are defined for JSON object:

-* namesSpace: Array of strings that have a Base64 encoded version of the data in each tuple of MOQT Track Namespace.
+* namesSpace: Array of strings that have a Base64 encoded version of the data in each tuple of MoQT Track Namespace as defined in {{MoQT}}.

-* trackName: string with Base64 encoded version of the MOQT TrackName.
+* trackName: string with Base64 encoded version of the MoQT Trackname as defined in {{MoQT}}.

-* objectID: integer corresponding to the MOQT ObjectID
+* objectID: integer corresponding to the MoQT Object ID as defined in {{MoQT}}.

-* groupID: integer corresponding to the MOQT GroupID
+* groupID: integer corresponding to the MoQT Group ID as defined in {{MoQT}}.

-* subGroup: integer corresponding to the MOQT SubGroup
+* subGroup: integer corresponding to the MoQT Subgroup as defined in {{MoQT}}.

+* forwardingPref: String with value of "Subgroup" or "Datagram" to represent the Object
+Forwarding Preference as defined in {{MoQT}}.
+Open Issue: string or use the binary values used in spec?

+* objectStatus: Numeric value representing Object Status as defined in {{MoQT}}.

-* publisherPriority: integer corresponding to the MOQT Object publisherPriority
+* publisherPriority: integer corresponding to the MoQT Publisher Priority as defined in {{MoQT}}.

-* maxCacheDuration: integer corresponding to the MOQT maxCacheDuration
+* maxCacheDuration: integer corresponding to the MoQT publisher MAX CACHE DURATION Parameter as defined in {{MoQT}}.

-* publisherDeliveryTimeout: integer corresponding to the MOQT publisherDeliveryTimeout
+* publisherDeliveryTimeout: integer corresponding to the MoQT publisher DELIVERY TIMEOUT Parameter as defined in {{MoQT}}.

-* receiveTime: time was created or time original was received received by the relay.
+* receiveTime: time original object was created (if known) or time object was received by the relay.
 This is in milliseconds since the unix epoch.

-* dataFile: string with relative path name to the file that stores the MOQT Object, including header and its payload data.
+* dataFile: string with relative path name to the file that stores the MoQT Object, including header and its payload data.

 * dataOffset: number of bytes into file where objects starts ( 0 is first byte of file )